-^e Service water heat recovery and heat pump water heating are available in Group M only for grocery stores larger than 10,000 ft2.
+Service water heat recovery and heat pump water heating are available in Group M only for grocery stores larger than 10,000 ft.
 Large mixed retail with full grocery and butcher sections shall achieve half the credits.
 This credit is not available where refrigeration recovery to heat service hot water is used to meet the requirements of Section C403.9.2.3.

-^f Heat pump water heating efficiency credits are available in the "all other" category only for Group A-2.
+Heat pump water heating efficiency credits are available in the "all other" category only for Group A-2. ē f for this package. h Additional energy efficiency credits, up to the maximum shown in Table C406.2(2), shall be calculated according to Section C406.2.14.

-^g Buildings or building areas that are exempt from the thermal envelope requirements in accordance with Sections C402.1.1 and C402.1.2, do not qualify for this package.
+Buildings or building areas that are exempt from the thermal envelope requirements in accordance with Sections C402.1.1 and C402.1.2, do not qualify